Wink Martindale: Later career

 In 2014, Martindale began a YouTube channel, featuring episodes of game shows, game show pilots, rare clips from various game shows, and other game show related content.
-He continued to maintain the channel, named "Wink's Vault", with episode B-128 of Martindale-hosted game show Debt being published less than two hours before his death.
+He continued to maintain the channel, named "Wink's Vault", with episode B-128 of Martindale-hosted game show Debt being published less than two hours before his death; Martindale's assistants have continued operating the channel under the name "The Game Show Vault."
 He made a special guest appearance on the December 2, 2014, episode of the GSN show The Chase hosted by Brooke Burns and featuring Mark Labbett.

 In October 2016, Martindale appeared on the daytime soap opera The Bold and the Beautiful, as a minister.
 On April 21, 2017, Martindale appeared in a KFC advertising campaign featuring Rob Lowe as astronaut Colonel Sanders making a JFK speech spoof and giving an homage; the ad is about launching a Zinger chicken sandwich into space.
-On April 4, 2018, Martindale was the "surprise co-host" (via phone) for Sirius XM NHL Network Radio's "Three Questions" segment, where a celebrity co-host creates the questions and then quizzes the show's broadcast crew.
+On April 4, 2018, Martindale was the "surprise co-host" (via phone) for SiriusXM NHL Network Radio's "Three Questions" segment, where a celebrity co-host creates the questions and then quizzes the show's broadcast crew.

 On January 28, 2021, Martindale claimed on his Facebook page that he had one of the pilots for the ABC version of Deal or No Deal and would upload it when his YouTube channel hit 18,000 subscribers.
 When he hit his goal on July 19, 2021, the pilot was uploaded to his channel.
 On June 6, 2021, Martindale began hosting the nationally and internationally syndicated The History of Rock 'n' Roll, a two-hour weekend look back at music from the 1960s, 1970s, and 1980s.
 The production is created by a team composed of Martindale, producer/engineer Peter Jay Gould of The Intervale Group, and writer/producer Gary Theroux, who wrote and produced the 1978 52-hour marathon version of The History of Rock 'n' Roll for Drake-Chenault.
 The new richly produced series combines songs, fun facts about the music and the artists, and artist interview soundbites.